lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 --
 --
--- This construct MAY also be used to define new PKIX Certificate -- Management Protocol request and response messages, or -- general-purpose (e.g., announcement) messages for future needs -- or for specific environments.
+-- This construct MAY also be used to define new PKIX Certificate -- Management Protocol request and response messages or -- general-purpose (e.g., announcement) messages for future needs -- or for specific environments.